 Author: Susan Vreeland

 Summary: A professor invites a colleague from the art department to his home to see a painting he has kept secret for decades.
 The professor swears it is a Vermeer—why has he hidden this important work for so long?
-The reasons unfold in a series of stories that trace the ownership of the painting back to World War II and Amsterdam, and still further back to the moment of the work’s inspiration.
+The reasons unfold in a series of stories that trace the ownership of the painting back to World War II and Amsterdam and still further back to the moment of the work’s inspiration.
 As the painting moves through each owner’s hands, what was long hidden surfaces quietly, illuminating poignant moments in human lives.
-Vreeland’s characters remind us, through their love of the mysterious painting, how beauty transforms and why we reach for it, what lasts, and what in our lives is singular and unforgettable.
+Through their love of the mysterious painting, Vreeland’s characters remind us how beauty transforms and why we reach for it, what lasts, and what in our lives is singular and unforgettable.

 Author: David Bayles

-Summary: Art & Fear explores the way art gets made, the reasons it often doesn’t get made, and the nature of the difficulties that cause so many artists to give up along the way.
-The book’s co-authors, David Bayles and Ted Orland, are themselves both working artists, grappling daily with the problems of making art in the real world.
+Summary: Art & Fear explores the way art is made, the reasons it often doesn’t, and the nature of the difficulties that cause so many artists to give up along the way.
+The book’s co-authors, David Bayles and Ted Orland, are both working artists who grapple daily with the problems of making art in the real world.
 Their insights and observations, drawn from personal experience, provide an incisive view into the world of art as it is experienced by artmakers themselves.

 Author: Mary Gabriel